tolauwae/phd-thesis/src/foundations/foundations.typ

 Using these three new fields $(n, e, b)$, we can define the new evaluation rules for the conventional debugger.
 @fig:stlc.conventional.evaluation shows the new evaluation rules added to or replacing the existing rules.
 The full set of rules for the conventional debugger are shown in @app:debuggers.

-Now, we can easily let the debugger stop at any point in the reduction of the #stlc program by adding a rule for normal unpaused execution (_E-Run_) and by adding two rules to change the execution state to either _paused_ or _play_.
+Now, we can easily let the debugger stop at any point in the reduction of the #stlc program by adding a rule for normal unpaused execution (_Run_) and by adding two rules to change the execution state to either _paused_ or _play_.
 For breakpoint support we need to keep track of a program counter, which for the #stlc can simply be a numerical value that counts the number of reductions.
-To increase the counter correctly, we only need to change the _E-Step_ and _E-Run_ rules to increment the counter by one for every reduction in the #stlc.
+To increase the counter correctly, we only need to change the _Step_ and _Run_ rules to increment the counter by one for every reduction in the #stlc.
 Lastly, we need to add two new rules to add and remove breakpoints from the set of breakpoints in the debugger configuration, and an extra fallback rule to handle the case where the debugger is not paused, but a step command is received.

 All other rules from the tiny remote debugger remain unchanged, apart from the additional fields in the configuration.
-The exact values of these fields are immaterial for those remaining rules.
+The exact values of these fields are immaterial for those remaining rules, except for any changes shown in @fig:stlc.conventional.evaluation.

-/ E-Step: The _E-Step_ rule now only applies when the debugger is in the paused state.
+/ Step: The _Step_ rule now only applies when the debugger is in the paused state.

-/ E-Fallback2: We add a second fallback rule, for when a step command is received, but the debugger is not paused.
+/ Fallback2: We add a second fallback rule, for when a step command is received, but the debugger is not paused.
 The execution state is irrelevant in the other fallback rule.

-/ E-Pause: The _E-Pause_ rule changes the execution state to _paused_.
+/ Pause: The _Pause_ rule changes the execution state to _paused_.

-/ E-Play: The _E-Play_ rule changes the execution state to _play_.
+/ Play: The _Play_ rule changes the execution state to _play_.

-/ E-BreakpointAdd: The _E-BreakpointAdd_ rule adds the breakpoint $n$ from the $("bp"^+ space n)$ command to the set of breakpoints in the debugger configuration.
+/ BreakpointAdd: The _BreakpointAdd_ rule adds the breakpoint $n$ from the $("bp"^+ space n)$ command to the set of breakpoints in the debugger configuration.

-/ E-BreakpointRemove: The _E-BreakpointRemove_ rule removes the breakpoint $n$---specified by the $("bp"^- space n)$ command---from the set of breakpoints in the debugger configuration.
+/ BreakpointRemove: The _BreakpointRemove_ rule removes the breakpoint $n$---specified by the $("bp"^- space n)$ command---from the set of breakpoints in the debugger configuration.

-/ E-Run: When the execution state is _play_, and there are currently no commands in the message box of the remote debugger, nor is the current program counter $n$ an element of the breakpoints set $b$, then the debugger will take a single step in the underlying language semantics $t arrow.r.long t'$.
+/ Run: When the execution state is _play_, and there are currently no commands in the message box of the client or server, nor is the current program counter $n$ an element of the breakpoints set $b$, then the debugger will take a single step in the underlying language semantics $t arrow.r.long t'$.
 Through this rule the debugger will continue normal execution until it reaches a breakpoint, or the program is paused, or the program is cannot be reduced anymore.

-/ E-BreakpointHit: When the execution state is _play_, and the program counter $n$ is part of the breakpoint set $b$, the debugger pauses the program by changing the execution state to _paused_.
+/ BreakpointHit: When the execution state is _play_, and the program counter $n$ is part of the breakpoint set $b$, the debugger pauses the program by changing the execution state to _paused_.
 Finally, it outputs an alert of the breakpoint hit containing the current program counter.

 === Correctness criteria for the #conventionaldbg debugger